yifeiyin/RecitingWithUI/README.md

 programming ability, specifically, with Qt Framework (using C++).

 ## Current Status
-1. It works, does not crash, most edge cases are handled properly.
+1. It works and most edge cases are handled properly.
-2. All the features I originally planned were correctly implemented (excepts tags).
+2. All features, except tags, originally planned were correctly implemented.
 3. There are still things to improve or clean up.
-They are marked in oringal code.
+They are marked in original code.
-4. To perserve the story, I won't make any changes to the code, feel free to fork this repo and change it yourself.
+4. I won't make any changes to the code, feel free to fork this repo and change it yourself.

 ### Known Issues
 - In `SpellMode`, the side list will not update.
 Just click the command box, it will refresh.
 - In `SpellMode`, the side list should be masked so that people cannot cheat.